QwertyTheCoder/Minecraft-bedrock-cracked/README.md

 Here's how to do that: Open Run(WIN_KEY + R) After its open Try to find `TimeBrokerSvc` from `HKEY_Local_MACHINE\SYSTEM\CurrentControlSet\Services`.
 Then double click “Start” on the right and change the value from “3” to “4”

 ## Installation of Minecraft--
-`~SKIP THIS PART IF YOU ALREADY HAVE MINECRAFT BEDROCK BUT CAN'T RUN IT.~`
+`~SKIP THIS PART IF YOU ALREADY HAVE MINECRAFT BEDROCK AND M CENTERS BUT CAN'T RUN IT.~`

 1. Download Required runtime files

   I. [Microsoft Visual C++ Redistributable v16](https://aka.ms/vs/16/release/vc_redist.x64.exe)